wso2/docs-is/en/docs/deploy/monitor/elk-mask-sensitive-information-in-logs.md

 Follow the instructions given below to configure this feature.

 1. Navigate to the home directory of your Filebeat installation and open the **filebeat.yml** file.
-2. Add the following configuration after the **filebeat.input** section.
+2. Add the following configuration after the **filebeat.inputs** section.
+Change the masking rules to fit your requirement.

     !!! info
-        The given sample replaces the **username** field in the event to the word `MASKED`.
+        The given sample replaces the **username** field in the event to the word **MASKED**.
 This is done with the [replace() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) in Javascript.

     ```